brunoparga/fave-jobs-api/README.md

 No gems that are too unusual were added to the app. `pry-byebug` mixes the default `byebug` debugging gem with `pry`, the alternative REPL to `irb`.
 The `rack-cors` middleware was activated to allow Cross-Origin Resource Sharing between the back and the front-end.

+No error handling was included; all requests are assumed to be well-formatted and to correspond to valid database operations to be performed.

 ## Progress report

 The API started with a seed, based on the sample query provided in the challenge; that has been weeded out to only one job, as a proof of concept.